rvwa/Better-Sn0w/README.md

 # TODO:
-Mouse keybindings -> Working
+Mouse Keybindings ✓
-Auto Suicide -> WIP
+AutoSuicide WIP

--# I don't know what next.
+-# IDK WHAT NEXT

 # How to build it?
 1. Open `Command Prompt`